exponea/exponea-ios-sdk/Documentation/FLUSH.md

     /// Automatic data flushing will flush data when the application will resign active state. case automatic

-    /// Periodic data flushing will be flushing data in your specified interval (in seconds). case periodic(Int)
+    /// Periodic data flushing will be flushing data in your specified interval (in seconds)
+    /// and when you background or quit the application. case periodic(Int)

+    /// Flushes all data immediately as it is received. case immediate
 }
 ```